 I really can’t stress enough the importance of researching a publication BEFORE contacting them.
 You don’t want to be seen as unprofessional in your first email, you want to wow them and make them wonder why they’ve never heard of you before.

 If you want to build a portfolio of published work before contacting the bigger publications, look at sites like Matador Network that allow you to submit stories or respond to requested articles.
 Or as noted above, create your own website and self-publish.

-8. Build your Social Media Presence
+8. Build your Social Media Presence as a Travel Photographer

 When I first started out in photography and journalism, social media didn’t exist.
 I know, crazy.

 Now though, social media is actually an essential element to becoming a travel photographer and having your work seen.

 It can be as simple as creating an Instagram account, sharing your work and tagging a tourism board so they can see what you’ve been photographing in the region.
 Simple little social media techniques will lead to future work and if you do it right, you might even find the work comes to you.

 – Curate your work, don’t publish every single photo ( read my guide to curating your own work here)